JYi97/icebeartodo/commands.md

 Create new project on heroku
 Heroku Postgres

+To deploy on heroku, just push code to main branch on git and it will be deployed

 You must manually seed your production database if/when you so choose (see step 8).
 Attention!
 Please run this command only if you wish to seed your production database: heroku run -a HEROKU_APP_NAME flask seed all